 Stage 2 applications are by invitation only based on scores received for Stage 1 applications.

-The 5-page application should follow NIH proposal criteria:
+1. 5-page proposal description should follow NIH proposal criteria:

 a) Specific Aims

 e) Literature Cited (not included in the 5-page limit)

 3. IRB applications must be submitted at the same time as the Stage 2 submission, and should provide evidence of IRB (HRPP) pending review (e.g., HRPP # for the project).

 4. Paragraph on community relevance (maximum 175 words) that includes the project title and is understandable at an eighth grade reading level (non-scientist level reviewer).
 Paragraph should answer the following question "How important is funding this research to improving human health, either in the near or distant future?"
 Do not include your name, as this paragraph will get a blinded review.

 Applications should adhere to the following formatting specifications:

 - 11‐point Arial font